Have you ever been in a traffic accident? Did you lose a very dear one in an unexpected road crash?

 Utility maintenance or construction can create a potent traffic hazard in any town.
 Since many of these jobs are short-term, inadequate work-zone warnings are set up.
 Cities can solve this problem by mandating minimum work-zone standards and training workers who will set up the sites.
 Traffic Police need to enforce these traffic rules.

 Driver behavior is perhaps the most significant traffic safety hazard.
 41% of road fatalities include alcohol, and 54% of drivers say they have experienced feelings of road rush.
 Driver schooling and enforcement of automobile controls, as well as reduced and implemented drink limits on the road, provide tools with good ways to secure poor driver manners.

 Human life is very precious.
-It is important for us to understand that ignorance to traffic rules is a serious threat and can hurt an innocent life.
-Law enforcing authorities should ensure that public is fully aware of traffic rules, traffic hazards and protocols to follow.
+It is important for us to understand that ignorance of traffic rules is a serious threat and can hurt an innocent life.
+Law enforcement authorities should ensure that the public is fully aware of traffic rules, traffic hazards, and protocols to follow.
 Eastern Highway ensures that the Traffic lights and Traffic Sign Boards used are understandable and based on criteria.